 If you believe you are eligible for credit for prior study, submit a Credit Application Form with your Admission form.
-Your course adviser will be able to help you complete the form.
-Your course adviser will notify you of the result of your credit application during your first semester of study.
+Your course advisor will be able to help you complete the form.
+Your course advisor will notify you of the result of your credit application during your first semester of study.

-Accepted students may delay their commencement of study by up to two years.
+Accepted students may delay their commencement of study by up to two semesters.

 Fees and charges